Jonaslinderoth/typescript-json-validator/README.md

-                        one single type.              [boolean] [default: false] --useNamedExport      Type name is a named export, rather than the default export of the file            [boolean] [default: false] -*                                                               [default: []]
+                        one single type.              [boolean] [default: false] --useNamedExport      Type name is a named export, rather than the default export of the file            [boolean] [default: false] --exportSchemaOnly    Only export the JSON schema and to be used by AJV [boolean] [default: false] -*                                                               [default: []]

 ```